Aggravated Assault Lawyer in Cincinnati

-Much like felonious assault, aggravated assault involves an alleged offender knowingly causing serious physical harm to another person or to another person's unborn, or causing or attempting to cause physical harm to another or to another's unborn by means of a deadly weapon or dangerous ordnance.
-Aggravated assault is a lesser degree of felony than felonious assault because it accounts for an alleged offender being “under the influence of sudden passion or in a sudden fit of rage,” but convictions for aggravated assault can still carry very serious immediate and long-term penalties.
+Much like felonious assault, aggravated assault involves an alleged offender knowingly causing serious physical harm to another person or to another person’s unborn, or causing or attempting to cause physical harm to another or to another’s unborn by means of a deadly weapon or dangerous ordnance.
+Convictions for aggravated assault carry serious immediate and long-term penalties.

 Attorney for Aggravated Assault Arrests in Cincinnati, OH

 Were you recently arrested in the greater Hamilton County area for an alleged aggravated assault offense?
-Do not say anything to authorities without legal counsel.
-Contact Joslyn Law Firm today.
+Contact Joslyn Law Firm today for legal help.
+You do not want to say anything to authorities without legal counsel.

 Ohio Revised Code § 2903.12 states that a person commits aggravated assault if he or she, while under the influence of sudden passion or in a sudden fit of rage, either of which is brought on by serious provocation occasioned by the alleged victim that is reasonably sufficient to incite the person into using deadly force, knowingly: